Rajpratik71/Mininet-wiki/FAQ.md

 <a id=ovs-upgrade></a>
 ### Can I upgrade Open vSwitch to a newer version?

-Mininet usually gets installed by whatever the latest version of Open vSwitch is available in that distribution's release.
-You easily upgrade to another version by following the instructions for
+Mininet usually uses the latest version of Open vSwitch that is included in that distribution's release.
+You can easily upgrade to another version by following the instructions
 [here] (Installing-new-version-of-Open-vSwitch).

 ***